-Monitor cross-sector alignment and programming to assess the need for regional strategies to support integration of wraparound supports such as employment, workforce and education areas that did not meet regional Metro staff (oversight and accountability) Fall 2024 - Monitoring policies finalized Winter 2025 - Monitoring to begin Metro increased its quality improvement and data capacity significantly in FY24.
-In addition to more thorough analysis of quarterly and annual reports as they relate to county-level and regional goals, Metro will start more in-depth monitoring of the counties in winter 2025.
-Metro staff (oversight and accountability) In addition to the opportunities for increased assessment of programming through monitoring, Metro staff has already increased our assessment of quarterly progress, challenges, and concerns.
+Monitor cross-sector supports such as emp ional strategies to support integration of wraparound Monitor and assess program Metro staff Fall 2024 - Monitoring policies Metro increased its quality improvement and data areas that did not meet regional l' - finalized capacity significantly in FY24.
+In addition to more or county-level year-two goals accountability) Winter 2025 - Monitoring to begin thorough analysis of quarterly and annual reports as they relate to county-level and regional goals, Metro will start more in-depth monitoring of the counties in winter 2025.
+Monitor and assess cross-sector Metro staff In addition to the opportunities for increased assessment alignment and programming (oversight and accountability) of programming through monitoring, Metro staff has already increased our assessment of quarterly progress, challenges, and concerns.
 Each county receives a performance review letter from Metro each quarter with clarifying questions, requests for additional data, and overall assessment from Metro.
 Needs for additional quarterly monitoring will be assessed once the updated quarterly reporting template is in place and updated reports are received from the counties in February 2025.